Article 4 of the Zoning Ordinance establishes and limits how many people can live in a single residence. In general:

 - Or, no more than four unrelated people may live in one house.

-- One family, which may consist of one person or two or more persons related by blood or marriage with any number of natural children, foster children, step children or adopted children and with not to exceed two roomers or boarders.
+- Two or more persons related by blood or marriage and any number of natural children, foster children, stepchildren, adopted children, or children in kinship care, and with no more than two roomers or boarders;

-- Two single parents or guardians with not more than a total of six of their dependent children, including natural children, foster children, step children or adopted children, functioning as a single housekeeping unit.
+- One or two persons with their dependent children, including natural children, foster children, stepchildren, adopted children, or children in kinship care, functioning as a single household;

-- A group of not more than four persons not necessarily related by blood or marriage functioning as a single housekeeping unit.
+- Up to four persons not related by blood or marriage functioning as a single household;

 MULTIPLE DWELLING UNIT

-The Zoning Ordinance allows no more than one (1) dwelling unit per lot, regardless of the size of the lot, with some limited exceptions.
-By Zoning Ordinance definition, a dwelling unit is any accommodation where one or more rooms in a residential building or residential portion of a building are arranged, designed, used, or intended for use as a complete, independent living facility which includes permanent provisions for living, sleeping, eating, cooking and sanitation.
-Accordingly, the creation of a small apartment in the basement of a house or townhouse would constitute the establishment of a second dwelling unit on the lot and would be a violation of the Zoning Ordinance unless it met the criteria for one of the exceptions.
+The Zoning Ordinance allows no more than one dwelling unit per lot, regardless of the size of the lot, with some limited exceptions.
+A dwelling unit is a residential building or portion of a building that is arranged, designed, used, or intended for residential occupancy with provisions for living, sleeping, eating, cooking and sanitation.
+Exceptions to one dwelling on a lot include when an Accessory Living Unit permit has been approved and issued.
+Such permit allows a second dwelling unit to be established in conjunction with, and clearly subordinate to, a single family detached dwelling unit.